mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/configure-legend.md

 ## Isolate series data in a visualization

 Visualizations can often be visually complex, and include many data series.
 You can simplify the view by removing series data from the visualization, which isolates the data you want to see.
-Grafana automatically creates a new override in the **Override** tab.
+Mosaicoo automatically creates a new override in the **Override** tab.

 When you apply your changes, the visualization changes appear to all users of the panel.